Create a Website Account - Manage notification subscriptions, save form progress and more.

 You can save time by pre-applying for a DL/ID before visiting our office.

-Please note that if you are under 18 on the day of your appointment, a parent or legal guardian (with documents) must be present.
-You must present your signed driving log, blue Driver’s Ed card, and passed exam form, along with your valid driving permit.
+Please note that if you are under 18 on the day of your application, a parent or legal guardian (with documents) must be present.
+You must present your blue Driver’s Ed card along with required identification documents.

-If you are over 18, you must present your passed exam form, along with your valid driving permit.
+If you are over 18, you must present your passed exam form, along with required idenfication documents.